uc-msft/working/SQL2019BDC-Unstaged/SQL2019BDC/01 - The Big Data Landscape.md

   <tr><th style="background-color: #1b20a1; color: white;">Linux Concept</th> <th style="background-color: #1b20a1; color: white;">Description</th></tr>

-  <tr><td><b><a href="https://www.howtogeek.com/117579/htg-explains-how-software-installation-package-managers-work-on-linux/" target="_blank">Distributions</a></b></td><td>Windows is written and controlled by Microsoft.
-Linux is comprised only of a small Kernel, and then all other parts of the operating system are created by commercial or the public, and packaged up into a <i>Distribution</i>.
+  <tr><td><b><a href="https://www.howtogeek.com/117579/htg-explains-how-software-installation-package-managers-work-on-linux/" target="_blank">Distributions</a></b></td><td>Unlike Windows, which is written and controlled by Microsoft, Linux is comprised only of a small Kernel, and then all other parts of the operating system are created by commercial entities or the public, and packaged up into a <i>Distribution</i>.
 These Distributions have all of the complementary functions to the operating system, and in some cases a graphical interface and other files.
 The Distributions supported by SQL Server are RedHat, Ubuntu, and SuSE.</td></tr>
   <tr><td><b><a href="https://www.howtogeek.com/117579/htg-explains-how-software-installation-package-managers-work-on-linux/" target="_blank">Package Managers</a></b></td><td>Software installation on Linux can be done manually by copying files or compiling source code.
 A Package Manager is a tool that simplifies this process, and is based on the Distribution.
 The two package managers you will see most often in SQL Server are <b>yum</b> and <b>apt</b>.</td></tr>
   <tr><td><b><a href="https://www.cardinalpath.com/forecasting-with-machine-learning-techniques/" target="_blank">File Systems</a></b></td><td>Like Windows, organized as a tree, but referenced by a forward-slash <b>/</b>.
 There are no drive letters in Linux - everything is "mounted" to what looks like a directory.</td></tr>
   <tr><td><b><a href="https://www.cardinalpath.com/forecasting-with-machine-learning-techniques/" target="_blank">Access and Authentication</a></b></td><td>Users and Groups are stored in protected files, called <b>/etc/passwd</b> and <b>/etc/group</b>.
 These files and locations may be augmented or slightly different based in the distribution.
 By default, each user has very low privileges and must be granted access to files or directories.
 The <b>sudo</b> command allows you to run as a privileged user (known as root) or as another user.</td></tr>